Yatagarasu50469/SLADS/README.md

 4\.
 The program waits for **LOCK** to re-appear, which should be created after the requested data has been scanned into the implementation input directory.
 The data must follow the formatting specified in the TRAINING/TESTING PROCEDURE section of the README documentation.

 5\.
-When the termination criteria has been met, the program produces a file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.
+When the termination criteria have been met, the program produces a file: **DONE**, instead of: **UNLOCK**, to signal the equipment that scanning has concluded.

 # FAQ
 ###  **I read through the README thoroughly, but I'm still getting an error, am confused about how a feature should work, or would like a feature/option added**